xlladdins/xll/docs/Excel4MacrosE-G.md

 The following three arguments are available only when option is 6.

-Appearance    specifies whether the selection is published as shown on screen or as shown when printed.
+Appearance&nbsp;&nbsp;&nbsp;&nbsp;specifies whether the selection is published as shown on screen or as shown when printed.
 The default value for appearance is 1 if the selection is a sheet or macro sheet and 2 if the selection is a chart.

 |                |                            |
 | -------------- | -------------------------- |